jtc268/Interactive-Lab-Hub/Lab 1/README.md

 **Include your first attempts at recording the set-up video here.**

-Now, hange the goal within the same setting, and update the interaction with the paper prototype.
+First attempt at video - https://youtu.be/0k1K3RUhpGk.

 **Show the follow-up work here.**

+The practice video ended up very similar to the final video.
+We just worked on timings, framing, and exposure.
+We also made sure the actions were mapped to the storyboard and the actor showed the appropriate emotions and gaze direction.

 ## Part F. Record